 For three decades, only the Federal Bureau of Prisons (“BOP”) could file motions to reduce sentence for compassionate release.
 Congress explicitly set out this restriction at 18 U.S.C.
-Section 3582(c), the part of the federal code governing compassionate release.
+Section 3582(c).
+This part of the federal code governs compassionate release.
 In short, the BOP’s implementation of the compassionate release law constituted an unmitigated disaster.

 FIRST STEP Act Allows Inmates To File Motions

 On December 21, 2018, the FIRST STEP Act destroyed the BOP’s ultimate authority over compassionate release.
 With the signing of the FIRST STEP Act, congress amended 18 U.S.C.
 Section 3582(c)(1) to permit an inmate to file his own request for relief under the compassionate release statute.

 This allowed sentencing judges to consider a motion from the defense instead of just the BOP.
 Simply put, the FIRST STEP Act only requires that an inmate make a request to their warden and wait 30 days before filing a motion with the court.
 First Step Act of 2018, Section 603(b), Pub.
 L. No. 115-391, 132 Stat.
 5194, 5239 (2018).

 As of November 2020, the federal courts have compassionately released an estimated 1,700 persons so far.
 In 2019, there were 145 grants of compassionate release.
 The FIRST STEP Act changes to compassionate release appear to be working.

 Act Two: How To Decide Compassionate Release Motions

 Before 2018, very little caselaw informed how courts evaluated compassionate release motions.
 Because the BOP rarely filed such motions, extremely limited caselaw existed.
 Once inmates could bring their own motions for compassionate release, however, courts needed to decide how to evaluate the motions.